smallstep/step-kms-plugin/README.md

 ### AWS KMS

 `step-kms-plugin` authenticates to AWS using the same approach as any AWS Go SDK program.
-See the [AWS Go SDK documentation] for details.
+See the [AWS Go SDK documentation](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials) for details.

+The following IAM role Actions may be required by `step-kms-plugin`:

 ```
 kms:GetPublicKey